ucsd-cse29/fa24/src/week5/header-intro.md

 #### **Task**
 1. Use `curl` to access `MACHINE.ucsd.edu:PPPPP` with the numeric server running.
 How does `curl` respond?
 2. **In your notes**: Add a screenshot of your browser accessing `MACHINE.ucsd.edu:PPPPP` with the numeric-server still running.
 How is this different than if the server was not running?
-3. Modify `handle_404` to send an HTTP response back to the client.
+3. In `number-server.c`, modify `handle_404` to send an HTTP response back to the client.
 You'll need to call `write` twice, once to write the response header, and once to write out the body of the response.

    **IMPORTANT NOTE:** To see the response header being printed, you will need to add the `-v` flag to the `curl` command, i.e.
     ```